Compare Rates and Save On Life Insurance

 4

 While both a will and a life insurance policy are legal contracts, a will cannot supersede or control life insurance payouts.
-If you change your will but don’t update your beneficiary on your insurance policy, your insurer will determine who gets the money.
+If you change your will but don’t update your life insurance beneficiary designations, your insurer will determine who gets the money.

 5

 Usually, life insurance proceeds are tax-free.
 However, there are situations where the death benefit becomes taxable, like having different people named as the owner, named insured and beneficiary.
-It’s best to talk to your financial advisor if you're in this situation to ensure you aren’t creating a taxable event.
+Talk to your financial advisor if you're in this situation to ensure you aren’t creating a taxable event.

 6